 On 11 March 2011, the Great East-Japan earthquake struck approximately 72 km East of Oshika Peninsula.
 At magnitude 9.0, this was the largest earthquake ever recorded in Japan.
-The earthquake triggered a tsunami with an estimated height of 14 m at the site of the Fukushima Dai-ichi nuclear power plant (NPP).
+The earthquake triggered a tsunami with an estimated height of 14 m at the site of the Fukushima Daiichi Nuclear Power Plant (NPP).

 The earthquake and resulting tsunami killed approximately 20,000 people, injured several thousand others and displaced hundreds of thousands.
 The disaster caused extensive damage and destruction to buildings and infrastructure in North Eastern Japan, including triggering the world’s worst nuclear disaster since Chernobyl in 1986.

-Damage that occurred at the Fukushima Dai-ichi nuclear power plant
+Damage that occurred at the Fukushima Daiichi Nuclear Power Plant

-The Fukushima Dai-ichi NPP consisted of six reactor units.
+The Fukushima Daiichi NPP consisted of six reactor units.
 At the time of the earthquake, reactor units 1, 2 & 3 were in operation while reactor units 4, 5 & 6 were shut down for maintenance.

 During the earthquake, the operating reactor units 1, 2 & 3 shut down automatically.
 External electrical power to the site was interrupted by the earthquake and the back-up diesel generators started up to provide continuity of electrical supply to emergency equipment, including the cooling systems.
-The cooling systems are essential for removing heat from the reactors, as the reactor fuel still generates heat from the decay of fission products even though the fission reaction has stopped.
+The cooling systems are essential for removing heat from the reactors, as the reactor fuel still generates heat from the decay of fission products, even though the fission reaction has stopped.

-The tsunami that resulted from the earthquake overwhelmed the site’s 6 m high sea defences, disabled the shared reactor heat exchangers and diesel generators, and broke the external connection to the power grid.
+The tsunami that resulted from the earthquake overwhelmed the site’s 6 metre high sea defences, disabled the shared reactor heat exchangers and diesel generators, and broke the external connection to the power grid.
 These events led to an overheating of the reactor units 1, 2, & 3.
 In the hours and days that followed, several hydrogen explosions occurred and the reactor cores of units 1, 2 & 3 experienced partial to full meltdown, releasing radioactive material to the environment.

 Release of radioactive material into the atmosphere led to the evacuation of the public out to a 20 to 30 km radius.
 For those remaining in affected areas, instructions to shelter in place (within dwellings) was given.
 These protective measures proved effective in limiting the radiation exposure to the public.
 During the emergency, workers were temporarily evacuated at various times when radiation levels made their work environment hazardous.

-Decommissioning and remediation of the Fukushima Dai-ichi nuclear power plant site
+Decommissioning and remediation of the Fukushima Daiichi Nuclear Power Plant site

 Removal of stored wastewater from the site